furynet/furymod/modules/service/spec/README.md

 ## Abstract

-The service module implements the IRIS Service model, which bridges the gap between the blockchain world and the conventional application world.
+The service module implements the FURY Service model, which bridges the gap between the blockchain world and the conventional application world.
 It formalizes off-chain service definition and binding (provider registration), facilitates invocation and interaction with those services, and mediates service governance process (profiling and dispute resolution).

 ## Contents